mubashirhussainkhadim/JavaTutorials/README.md

 ###### The String class has a set of built-in methods that you can use on strings.
 https://www.w3schools.com/java/java_ref_string.asp
-charAt() 	Returns the character at the specified index (position) 	char codePointAt() 	Returns the Unicode of the character at the specified index 	int codePointBefore() 	Returns the Unicode of the character before the specified index 	int codePointCount() 	Returns the number of Unicode values found in a string. 	int compareTo() 	Compares two strings lexicographically 	int
+* Bullet list charAt() 	Returns the character at the specified index (position) 	char
+* codePointAt() 	Returns the Unicode of the character at the specified index 	int codePointBefore() 	Returns the Unicode of the character before the specified index 	int codePointCount() 	Returns the number of Unicode values found in a string. 	int compareTo() 	Compares two strings lexicographically 	int